Table of Contents[Hide][Show]

 Among other things, the clay is primarily negatively charged, but unfriendly bacteria, toxins, parasites, heavy metals, and radiation, are all positively charged.
 So as the clay travels through the digestive system, the unfriendly bacteria (and other things) are attracted to the clay and eliminated.

 Third, throughout the day we drink kefir.
-Kefir is a better choice than yogurt as yogurt only contains a few strains of beneficial bacteria whereas kefir has 20 or more and, unlike yogurt, some of these are aggressive strains that recolonize the gut.
+Kefir is a better choice than yogurt as yogurt only contains a few strains of beneficial bacteria whereas kefir has 20 or more.
+Also, unlike yogurt, some of these are aggressive strains that recolonize the gut.

 So, we’ve got the garlic killing the unfriendly and feeding the friendly; the clay pulling the unfriendly out of the system; and the kefir putting friendly back into the system which the garlic then feeds.

 See how that works?!

 So, what have I noticed since I’ve been implementing the “perfect trifecta” for intestinal health in my life?
 Well, I’m more regular in my bowel movements (overshare, but it’s the truth).